 What To Know Before Attending An Event

 It's also a good idea to find out how many people are going to be there, where the event is taking place, and what you'll be doing.
 Dr. Caudle says that a few questions you should be asking are: "How many people are going to be there?
 Is it a crowded event (which I do not recommend)?
 Or is it a smaller group?
 Is it a place where people can social distance or not?
 Is it a place where you have a chance to mitigate risks by being outside, which is less risky than being inside?"
-If the event is limited to a small amount of people and being held somewhere open and outdoors, you may feel more comfortable attending than if the event were with many people in a smaller, indoor space.
+If the event is limited to a small number of people and being held somewhere open and outdoors, you may feel more comfortable attending than if the event were with many people in a smaller, indoor space.

 What's The Best Way To Remind People To Wear Masks & Practice Social Distancing?